WUOT: History

-TruckBeat and classical music

-In 2017, the station partnered with an independent producer to create "TruckBeat", a truck that traveled around Eastern Tennessee to areas not typically covered by public radio.
-One of the stories it reported was on the impact of the opioid epidemic on rural communities.
+In 2017, the station partnered with an independent producer to create "TruckBeat", a truck that traveled around east Tennessee to areas not typically covered by public radio and reported the impacts of the opioid epidemic on rural communities.
 The truck itself was a former WBIR-TV live truck that the station had purchased to cover the 1982 World's Fair.
 TruckBeat was honored by the Online News Association for topical reporting among small newsrooms.

-While many public radio stations have switched to a format of mostly news, talk and information, WUOT remains true to its roots in music.
-More than half the weekday schedule is classical music or jazz.
-Listeners with receivers that can pick up HD Radio channels, WUOT's digital subchannel has additional public radio news shows.